News + Trends

 What's next for "Halo"?

-Shortly after the insider info was published, Pierre Hintze, studio head at 343 Industries, spoke out via the official Halo Twitter account:
+Shortly after the insider information was published, Pierre Hintze, Studio Head of 343 Industries, spoke out via the official Halo Twitter account:

-The woozily worded message confirms that 343 Industries is still working on Halo games - or at least: "Halo Infinite" - will (co-)work on.
+The vaguely worded message confirms that 343 Industries is still working on Halo games - or at least: "Halo Infinite" - will be (co-)working on.
 Whether and to what extent external studios will also be involved in the development of future games remains open with this statement.
-It also remains unclear how hard the studio was really hit by the wave of layoffs and whether the story DLC for "Halo Infinite" is still planned.
+It also remains unclear how hard the studio has really been hit by the wave of redundancies and whether the story DLC for "Halo Infinite" is still planned.

 The many problems of 343 Industries

-Hardcore Halo fans have therefore long wanted to see fundamental changes and new development studios for the Halo franchise.
-They still haven't given up hope even after Pierre Hintze's tweet.
+Hardcore Halo fans have therefore been calling for fundamental changes and new development studios for the Halo franchise for some time.
+Even after Pierre Hintze's tweet, they have not given up hope.

 User Avatar